intelligence is being vastly amplified by AI

 human minds, greatly extending the latter's capability.
 For instance,

 knowledge and skills on any subject can now be downloaded and stored

 directly within the brain.
 As well as basic information and data,

 this includes physical abilities.
 A person can learn self-defence,

 for example, become an expert in any sport, or be taught to operate

 a new vehicle, all within a matter of seconds.

-is being transformed by this fusion of people and machines.
+has been transformed by this fusion of people and machines.
 The vastly

 greater power of AI means that it has become, at the same time, both

 master and servant to the human race.